Why Gen Z Avoids Labeling Love Relationships

 But that’s not to say they don’t have an interest in romance and intimate relationships.
 In fact, they are finding new ways to satisfy those wants and needs in ways that better fit their lives.

-This change spawned a new English term – situationship (something like “being in a situation”), which exactly describes the gray area between friendship and love relationship.
+This change generated a new term in English – situationship (something like “being in a situation”), which exactly describes the gray area between friendship and love relationship.

 And experts say the popularity of this difficult-to-define stage of dating has soared among Gen Z.